 Why will people choose your business

-You need to make sure that enough people will use your business in order to make it profitable.
+You need to make sure that enough people will use your business for it to be profitable.
 The best way to attract customers will depend to a certain extent on the nature of your location.
 In towns and cities, your main task will be to persuade people to use your business rather than buying their tyres elsewhere.

 A lot of your work is likely to be the replacement of standard size car tyres and many people will simply look for the cheapest they can find.
 Some will phone around and some will look online.
 Competing with the prices charged by the large national fast-fit chains and online specialists can be difficult, but you should try to ensure that your prices are at least broadly competitive with others operating nearby.
 Bear in mind that it is very easy for motorists to search online and find out what sort of prices they should be paying for a particular tyre - and to find some very competitive prices.